csesoc/constitution/CONSTITUTION.rst

 #. *Full members* shall mean full members of the Computer Science and Engineering Society of UNSW;
 #. *Associate members* shall mean associate members of the Computer Science and Engineering Society of UNSW;
 #. *The Executive* shall mean the Executive of the Computer Science and Engineering Society of UNSW;
+#. *A Portfolio* shall mean a group of members of the society, selected by The Executive to perform a particular task or tasks, as delegated to by The Executive.
 #. *The Annual General Meeting* shall mean the Annual General Meeting of the CSE Society;
 #.
 An *academic day* shall mean a day during the first, second or third term of the University’s
    cademic year which is not a Saturday, Sunday, Public Holiday or University Holiday;